janwilmake/xymake/README.md

 Idea: after also gathering all posts, group them by interaction with other people.
 Also messaging if possible.
 Once indexed, there should be a simple way to retrieve this as full index, including a summary of interaction per person, sorted on temporally weighed volume score.
 Now an MCP can be created that knows your people.

+# User onboarding XYMAKE by cheap `archive.zip`

+When a user signs up for the first time, put them into a queue that builds `archive.zip` at https://xymake.com/[username]/archive/refs/heads/main.zip

+The user should immediately see links to their last 20 posts on /dashboard and a link to `archive.zip` with loading indicator.

+This archive should contain just the 20 last posts (with comments) of the user and some other details that can be easily found.
+It should cap if there are more comments than 20 to a post.

+It should have a message at the end saying `visit xymake.com/pricing` to build a better context for [username] AT EVERY CONTEXT, at the end.

+Archive can be downloaded directly or viewed with the uithub viewer: https://uithub.com/xymake.com/[username]

 # X URL Structure Coverage

 XYMake aims to follow the url structure of X with sensible extensions to it, such as allowing to choose the data format (.md, .json, .html, etc).
 This way, things are always easy to find, just change x.com/... into xymake.com/... and you can see!